Temporomandibular Disorders (TMJ pain)

 - We provide individualised exercise and strengthening plans

-Joint Pain & TMJ problems are usually not serious and do not lead to further problems.
-I have seen many patients with pain and understand how painful and how much of a nuisance it can be.
+Joint Pain + TMJ problems are usually not serious and do not lead to further problems.
+Richard has seen many patients with TMJ disorders and understands how painful and how frustrating it can be.
 Fortunately, the majority of joint pain cases usually respond well to physiotherapy.

 Comely Bank Clinic